abdullahak07/BoundaryUnl/README.md

 This repository contains the implementation of **MAF**, a **Multimodal Unlearning Framework** for selectively removing the influence of targeted data from multimodal fusion models without full retraining.

-MAF is designed for settings where information is distributed across multiple modalities, such as:
+MAF is designed for settings where information is distributed across multiple modalities:

 - 📝 text
 - 🖼️ image